MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/kubernetes-codeless.md

 This command causes autoinstrumentation to take effect, enabling Application Insights.
 You can verify that Application Insights is enabled for your application by generating traffic for your application and navigating to your Application Insights resource.
 You will see your app represented as a cloud role Application Insights experiences such as Application Map, Failures, and Performance blades.

-## Remove AutoInstrumentation for AKS
+## Remove Autoinstrumentation for AKS

 Ensure that you do not have any instrumented deployments.
 To uninstrument an instrumented deployment consider removing the associated Instrumentation custom resource and run kubectl rollout restart on the deployment.
 Next run the following command.